 - 1. Erosion trends show that the dyke foot nourishment is eroding faster (5 cm/year) than the main nourishment (2 cm/year).
 In total around 10% of the nourished volume is lost in the period 2013-2016; - 2.
-The nourishments act as a sediment source for the central tidal flat, but this process is not resulting in a significant increase of bed levels at the tidal flat, but also no significant erosion is present; - 3.
+The nourishments act as a sediment source for the central tidal flat, indicated by an increase in grain size at the tidal flat, but this process is not resulting in a significant increase in elevation of the tidal flat.
+The height changes of the tidal flat are fluctuating around zero; - 3.
 The main sand nourishment is creating extra shelter at the central tidal flat which has positive effect on the benthic fauna (species richness and biomass), and the nourishments show in general a fast colonization of benthic species, which is also visible in the usage of birds; - 4.
-Decrease of wave load druing normative wave conditions (1/4000 year storm) on the Oesterdam is entirely due to the presence of the dyke foot nourishment; the influence of the main sand nourishment on the decrease of wave height there is very limited; - 5.
-Constructed oyster reefs are creating extra shelter for benthic species at the lee side of the structure and the reefs are creating habitat for hard substrate species.
-The morphological impact is very local, the four reefs have very limited on the overall morphological behavior of the study area, and life span of the nourishments.
+Decrease of wave load during normative wave conditions (1/4000 year storm) on the Oesterdam is entirely due to the presence of the dyke foot nourishment; the influence of the main sand nourishment on the decrease of wave height there is very limited; - 5.
+Constructed oyster reefs are creating extra shelter for benthic species at the lee side of the structure and the reefs are creating habitat for hard substrate species, althouth the size of the area is limited.
+The four reefs have very limited impact on he overall morphological behavior of the study area, and life span of the nourishments.
 The constructed oyster reeft are becoming strong structures caused by the internal cohesion of the oysters.